dvelazquez1282/netberry-tasks-manager/README.md

 [X] Interceptor for send token in the api request
 [X] Get a user data if the user is authenticated (there is a token in localstorage) in the app refresh we use ii for do a api [X] Create model classes for task and task type
-[] Encapsulate the select input in components
+[X] Encapsulate the select input in components
+[X] Encapsulate the text area input in components
 [X] Build the task manager page
 [] Redirect after the login to the task manager page [] Redirect after refresh (if the user is authenitcated) to the task manager page